RemedyData/Dahel_Northwind_Traders_Analysis_Internship/README.md

 ## Features of the Report:
 The chart conveys information about the following key areas:
 - Revenue
-- Order
+- Order date(Month,Year)
-- Product
-- Customer
-- Shipping cost
-- Country
+- Sales trend